nbogojevic/homeassistant-midea-air-appliances-lan/info.md

 {% endif %}

 {% if installed %}

 ## Changes as compared to your installed version:

 {% if (version_installed.split(".")[0] | int) < 1 %}
 {% if (version_installed.split(".")[1] | int) < 6 %}

 ## Breaking Changes

 - Unique id of entities changed.
 Using serial number now instead of cloud API id.
-Old entites are updated with new unique id.
+Old entities are updated with new unique id.
 - Removed sleep switch.
 {% if (version_installed.split(".")[1] | int) < 8 %}
 - Removed application key from advanced settings page.
 Only application name is used for configuration.